This article focuses on the concept of an industrial data marketplace and what such a market place offers.

 Last but not least trust and security have to be named as the fourth important feature.
 These are even basic requirements and thinking of them could easily give you a headache.
 Especially in a decentralized world.
-I show how cryptocurrencies like IOTA could help out here in this article.

 To get us on our way towards Industrie 4.0, Industrial Data Marketplaces play an important part.
 The main challenges today circle around the areas connectivity, access and security.
 The movement towards a marketplace will rather be evolutionary and in small steps.
 But once the marketplaces exist, there will be little business besides them.